Understanding the Scores

 How to improve it: read the drivers in the Sentiment tab to see which themes pull negative or neutral.
 Then address the source material: customer reviews, comparison content, and the pages AI platforms draw from.
 Content that clearly states your strengths, backed by your knowledge base, gives platforms more positive material to work with.

-How it is computed: the percentage of prompt runs where the platform cited your domain as a source.
+How it is computed: for each platform, the citation rate is the percentage of triggered prompt runs where the answer cited your domain as a source.
+A failed triggered run counts as not cited.
+The overall citation rate is the average across platforms that ran at least one prompt.

 Worked example: across 100 prompt runs on a platform, your domain appears as a cited source in 8 of them.
 Your citation rate on that platform is 8 / 100 = 8%.